 - The customer discovered 2 of the 7 new bags would not work so they provided 2 new sizes which IMPAK produced and shipped to them for testing.

 - The new bags fit and resolved all sizing issues.
 This completed the ESR process.

-Without an ESR, customer would have purchased bags to their specs and they would have had thousands of unusable bags and spent thousands of dollars; Instead we worked to make sure they had both the appropriate material and size while minimizing their cost.
+Without an ESR, customers would have purchased bags to their specs and they would have had thousands of unusable bags and spent thousands of dollars; Instead we worked to make sure they had both the appropriate material and size while minimizing their cost.